Vasysik/yt-dlp-host/README.md

 - **Method:** GET
 - **URL:** `/files/<path:filename>`
 - **Query Parameters:**
+  - `raw` (optional): If set to "true", forces download of the file.
-  - Any parameter matching keys in the `info.json` file
+  - Any parameter matching keys in the `info.json` file (for info.json files only).
-  - `qualities`: Returns a structured list of available video and audio qualities formats
+  - `qualities`: Returns a structured list of available video and audio qualities formats (for info.json files only).
 - **Response:**
-  - For regular files: The file content
+  - For regular files: The file content with appropriate headers.
   - For `info.json` files:
-    - If no query parameters: Full content of the `info.json` file
+    - If no query parameters: Full content of the `info.json` file.
-    - If query parameters present: Filtered data based on the parameters
+    - If query parameters present: Filtered data based on the parameters.
     - For `qualities` parameter:
       ```json
       {